glennmagerman/Distance_Borders_Economics_2016/README.md

 All code is written in Stata, and all do-files are available in this repo.

-Some important notes:

-  - You might need a Comtrade license to get access to the BACI/CEPII trade datasets.
+You might need a Comtrade license to get access to the BACI/CEPII trade datasets.

 Glenn